 What Is CNC Machining Process for a Juicer Prototype Model?
 Um guia passo a passo

-usinagem aeroespacial CNC
+usinagem cnc aeroespacial

-Component CategoryKey Design DetailsRequisitos de precisãoPropósito
+Component CategoryKey Design DetailsPrecision RequirementsPropósito

-Juice Cup (Transparente)Inner cavity volume (Por exemplo, 500mL), feeding port (Φ50mm), juice outlet (Φ15mm)Cavity roundness error ≤0.1mm; wall thickness uniformity ±0.05mmEnsure smooth juice flow; avoid leakage at connections
+Juice Cup (Transparente)Inner cavity volume (por exemplo, 500mL), feeding port (Φ50mm), juice outlet (Φ15mm)Cavity roundness error ≤0.1mm; wall thickness uniformity ±0.05mmEnsure smooth juice flow; avoid leakage at connections

 Tool Holder & Peças de transmissãoBlade mounting slot (depth 5mm), gear cavity (for POM gears), motor fixing holesSlot depth tolerance ±0.05mm; gear cavity clearance 0.1mmFit rotating components; ensure smooth blade operation